Welcome to the Official Website of

 About The Author

-Lesley Saddington grew up in northern Sydney where she attended Chatswood Public School, Artarmon Opportunity School and Hornsby Girls High School.
-At the age of 12 she won the Ethel Turner Secondary School Award for Literature for her poem "Time".
+Lesley Saddington grew up in Northern Sydney where she attended Chatswood Public School, Artarmon Opportunity School and Hornsby Girls High School.
+At the age of 17, she was awarded the Ethel Turner Secondary School Award for Literature for her poem 'Time'.

 Over the course of her life, Lesley has garnered a wealth of experience through a range of employment.
 She worked as a medical technologist at Sydney Hospital's Kanematsu Institute of Pathology and, in more recent times, taught at Sydney and Ryde TAFE Colleges, Sydney WEA and U3A.
 In 2002, she was made a Senior Fellow of the Australian Institute of Horticulture.